The P-40M Pilot Watch Inspiration: An Award Winning Warbird Restoration

 What is an 8-Day Clock?

-Like Inside of the restored P-40M KittyHawk, The clocks in the WW2 era cockpits flight control panel were mechanical clocks.
+Like inside the restored P-40M KittyHawk, the clocks in the WW2 era cockpits' flight control panel were mechanical clocks.
 No batteries were available or stored electricity lightweight enough to be used for an electric dashboard clock to work.
 The dashboard clocks were mechanical.
 Since the clocks were mounted in a cockpit control panel the main spring and barrel of the clock could be made much larger than that in a wristwatch, large enough that one full wind could power the clock for 8 days.
 Thus, they are now referred to as "8-day clocks".

 One full wind and the clock would run for 8 days.